ellenhp/airmail/README.md

 ### Requirements

-- Rust environment, or Docker with Docker Compose.
+- Rust environment, Docker with Docker Compose, or Podman with Podman Compose.
 - ~16GB memory and 10-100GB of free space.

 ### Clone the Repo